Submission and strength go hand in hand.

-On Monday I wrote a post for husbands on the way the Bible describes their role in marriage.
-In “Strong and Good” I explained how the model for biblical headship is Jesus.
-Today, I’m addressing wives on their role.
+On Monday, I wrote a post for husbands on the way the Bible describes their role in marriage.
+In “Strong and Good,” I explained how the model for biblical headship is Jesus.
+Today, I’m addressing wives.

 I’ll give you the same two cautions I gave husbands in their post.
 When it comes to Paul’s instructions on marriage in Ephesians 5:

 - You should only read the instructions that pertain to your role.

 - The only valid model for interpreting these instructions is Christ, our Bridegroom, and the church, His bride.